tobek/laminae/notes.md

     - Vectors: Aphorisms & Ten-Second Essays_, Richardson 2001
         - 166. Beware of knowing your virtues; you may lose them.
 Beware of knowing your vices; you may forgive them.
         - 204. By looking for the origins of things we deceive ourselves about their inevitability.
 Things that did not happen also have origins.
-        - 217. All the falling rain is caught.
         - 273. You who have proved how much like me you are: how could I trust you?
     - James Richardson, Vectors 2.0: More Aphorisms and Ten-Second Essays
         - 91. If you make rules only you can win by, they will play by other rules.